-Picture a 19th-century worker with calloused hands and an ailing back walking in to work on a Monday to find a shiny new water or steam-powered machine to help with the days work.
+Picture a 19th-century worker with calloused hands and an ailing back, walking in to work on a Monday to find a shiny new water or steam-powered machine, ready to help with the days work.
 That was Industry 1.0.

-Now his 20th century grand-son walks into the now much larger factory to find his coal shoveling days are over with concentrated power now possible through the invention of electricity.
-Machines began to get smaller and more portable and that was Industry 2.0.
+Now his 20th century grand-son walks into the now much larger factory to find his coal shovelling days are over now that concentrated power is possible through the invention of electricity.
+Machines began to get smaller and more portable.
+We call this Industry 2.0.

-Move forward to the end of the decade and now the electrically run machines have inbuilt transistors and circuit chips.
-The great-great grandson of our original steam engine operator is no longer running the machinery but now he’s monitoring it for bugs and operational errors.
+If we move forward to the end of the decade, we see that the electrically run machines have inbuilt transistors and circuit chips.
+The great-great grandson of our original steam engine operator is no longer running the machinery, but is now monitoring it for bugs and operational errors.
 Computers and automation meant that the entire process of enterprise was optimised and turned on it’s head.
-Industry 3.0.
+We give you Industry 3.0.

-Now come back to 2019 and we are at the very beginning of Industry 4.0, the point in time where the physical world and the virtual world collide.
+Now, we’re back to 2019 and we are at the very beginning of Industry 4.0.
+This is the point in time where the physical world and the virtual world collide.
 New technology integration, augmented reality, data analytics, drone technology, machine learning and the internet of things will all begin to play a huge part in the way all industries conduct their operations.
-The property industry whilst slightly slower than industries like mining and agriculture are slightly slower on the pick up will see operations change forever over the coming decades.
+The property industry, whilst slightly slower than industries like mining and agriculture, will see operations change forever over the coming decades.